Stability of a Stochastic Model for Demand-Response

 Our results suggest that evaporation plays a central role.
-Simple adaptation mechanisms as described in this paper might work if evaporation is positive (as one may perhaps generally expect), but will not work if evaporation is negative, i.e. if the fact that demand is backlogged implies that a higher fraction of demand returns into the system.
-This suggests that future research be done in order to gain a deeper understanding of evaporation, whether it can truly be assumed to be positive, and if not, how to control it.
+Simple adaptation mechanisms, as described in this paper, might work if evaporation is positive (as is generally expected), but will not work if evaporation is negative, i.e., the fact that demand is backlogged implies that a higher fraction of demand returns into the system.
+This suggests that future research needs to be done in order to gain a deeper understanding of evaporation, whether it can truly be assumed to be positive, and if not, how to control it.

 We use discrete time, for tractability.
-We use the theory of Markov chains on general state spaces in \cite{meyn-tweedie}.
-In Section~\ref{sec-system} we describe the assumptions and the model, and relate our model to prior work.
-In Section~\ref{sec-threshold} we study the stability of the system under threshold policies.
-Proofs are given in Section~\ref{sec-proofs}.
-The appendix discusses whether evaporation can be positive or negative when the appliance is a heating system, including heat pumps.
+We use the theory of Markov chains on general state spaces~\cite{meyn-tweedie}.
+In Section~\ref{sec-system}, we describe the assumptions and the model, and we relate our model to prior work.
+In Section~\ref{sec-threshold}, we study the stability of the system under threshold policies.
+We give proofs in Section~\ref{sec-proofs}.
+In the appendix we discuss whether evaporation can be positive or negative when the appliance is a heating system, including heat pumps.